Ford Sync: Compatibility

 Certain voice commands, such as "Turn-by-turn directions", "Vehicle Health Report", "Weather" and climate control commands are not available in some countries such as Canada due to compatibility issues.
 For example, many commands are not available because there is no French equivalent for a command in English.

 Ford Canada expects to address these issues in upcoming versions of the software after the issues are worked out in detail, but there does not appear to be a firm release date.

 Mobile-integration

 SYNC has various mobile-integration capabilities, including "Push to Talk" on the steering wheel, wireless transfer of contacts between a mobile phone and the on-board phone book, as well as various advanced calling features, such as caller ID, call waiting, conference calling, a caller log, a list of contacts, a signal strength icon, and a phone battery charge icon.
 Personal ring tones can also be assigned to identify specific callers.

 Audible SMS messages

 SYNC can convert a user's SMS messages to audio and read them out loud to the user through the vehicle's speaker system.
 This feature is carrier dependent as well as dependent on the device of the user.
 The feature is supported by several phone operating systems, including the iPhone, most Android models, and Windows Mobile.
-This feature is also dependent on the phone support Bluetooth Message Access Profile.
+This feature is also dependent on the phone supporting Bluetooth Message Access Profile.